-• On 3rd January 2019 STDC formed a new 100% subsidiary company South Tees Developments Limited.

-South Tees Developments Ltd was set up in 2019 to hold and develop land areas on behalf of STDC.
-The masterplan for the redevelopment of the site under STDC has been agreed with the long term view to redevelop the site to

-- provide a high value, low carbon, diverse and inclusive economy.
-Creating significant employment prospects for the area. - As the organisation is 100% owned by the STDC it will be treated as a subsidiary.

-The financial statements of STDL are prepared under FRS102 and are to the same financial year end as the Combined Authority.
-Where relevant and material accounting policies have been aligned to the Code of Bractice on
+- On 3rd January 2019 STDC formed a new 100% subsidiary company South Tees Developments Limited. - South Tees Developments Ltd was set up in 2019 to hold and develop land areas on behalf of STDC.
+The masterplan for the redevelopment of the site under STDC has been agreed with the long term view to redevelop the site to provide a high value, low carbon, diverse and inclusive economy.
+Creating significant employment prospects for the area. - As the organisation is 100% owned by the STDC it will be treated as a subsidiary. - The financial statements of STDL are prepared under FRS102 and are to the same financial year end as the - Combined Authority.

-• Combined Authority.
 Where relevant and material accounting policies have been aligned to the Code of Practice on Local Authority Accounting.